Joining VECTOR - Frequently Asked Questions

 Where must I attend to initiate the PIC-VS process?

-All VECTOR applicants, regardless of what city they may live in, must attend the Vancouver Police Department information counter at the main office, 2120 Cambie Street.
-No other office or police force can process a VECTOR PIC-VS request.
+All VECTOR applicants, regardless of which city they may live in, must attend the Vancouver Police Department information counter at the main office, 2120 Cambie Street.
+No other office or police department can process a VECTOR PIC-VS request.
 More information can be found here on the VPD website.

 Will I be fingerprinted?